atari-monk/apollo/content/Morpheus/Test_Scenes/Renderer100.md

 # Renderer100

+todo: add or update spriteRendererV1 class documentation in documentation folder.

 1. This scene point is to test spriteRenderer system.
 2. It also uses canvasScaler, witch is in each scene.
 3. Also drawTransformPosition.
 All in version 1.0.0.
-4. It has two players.
+4. It has four players.
 5. Player1 is at transfrom.position 430,540.
 This point is rendered to show that it is top left of the sprite.
 System spriteRenderer 1.0.0 does that.